 While Armie Hammer’s breakthrough with The Social Network as the Winklevoss twins is a demonstration of his acting prowess thanks to his ability to nail the whip crack dialogue of Aaron Sorkin and his ability to convincingly act opposite himself, Hollywood chose to capitalize on his breakthrough by casting him in roles that are based on his matinee looks like The Lone Ranger and Mirror Mirror.
 As it turns out, he may look like a leading man but it’s character work like his career-best performance in Call Me By Your Name where he really shines.

 Call Me By Your Name may have rightfully been nominated in Best Actor for Timothee Chalamet but because the film is about the romance between him and Armie Hammer, it feels wrong to cite one half of the romance but not the other.
 Not to mention, he’s the one who gives the famous “Call me by your name and I’ll call you by mine” line.
 It’s hard to say why he got omitted.
-Maybe it’s because he doesn’t have a big Oscar moment like his co-star Michael Stuhlbarg who he may have split votes with or perhaps, voters didn’t think his performance as a pretty object of one’s affection was huge a stretch for him.
-Yes, it is a role that plays into his looks but there are tricky layers to his portrayal hidden beneath the surface.
+Maybe it’s because he doesn’t have a big Oscar moment like his co-star Michael Stuhlbarg who he may have split votes with or perhaps, voters didn’t think his performance as a pretty object of one’s affection was a huge stretch for him.
+Yes, it is a role that plays into his looks.
+But there are tricky layers to his portrayal hidden beneath the surface.

 The character of Oliver is a tough one to play.
 Due to the slight age difference between Elio and Oliver, the actor playing Oliver has to demonstrate his affections in a way that doesn’t come off as manipulative.
 Especially because the novel the film is based on is told from Elio’s stream of consciousness.
 But Hammer is able to reveal layers of sweetness and vulnerability beneath his robust physical appearance.